Doenet/service/API.md

 Log in as the given user.
 Password is sent in the `Authorization:
 Basic` header.
 Responds by setting a cookie containing a JWT.

+## POST /worksheets

+Create a new worksheet

+Request: HEAD, examine response code: either 404 or 200.
+If you need the body, use GET.
+It not available, perform a PUT or POST, the server should respond with 204 and the Location header with the URL of the newly created resource.

+## PUT /learners/:user/progress

+Record progress on this worksheet, as defined by the Referer header.

+(Test to ensure that Origin is consistent with Referer.)

+## GET /learners/:user/progress

+Record progress on this worksheet, as defined by the Referer header.

+(Test to ensure that Origin is consistent with Referer.)

+## PUT /learners/:user/worksheets/:worksheet/progress

+record progress on this worksheet

+## PUT /learners/:user/worksheets/:worksheet/state

+Record the page state for the given worksheet.

 ## POST /learners/:user/worksheets/:worksheet/statements
-## POST /learners/:user/worksheets/:worksheet/progress

-Record a learner event (like an xAPI statement or progress).
+Record a learner event (meaning an xAPI statement).

 If no cookie is set, a set-cookie is sent for a guest user.

-## PUT /learners/:user/worksheets/:worksheet/state

-Record the page state for the given worksheet.

 ## POST /courses/:course/learners/:user